The White Bunny

 Another thing to look at is ease of use.
 Evaluate the user-friendliness of the platform.
 Do you have ‑or can you get- the resources required to operate?
 What about the learning curve?
 Consider the time and effort it will require for your team to master the tool and check the availability of comprehensive documentation and support to find a platform that provides the resources you’ll need to use it well.

 Finally, consider the experiences and reviews of other users.
 A word of warning: In the wise words of Gregory House M.D., “everybody lies”.
-There's fake news, so there are surely fake reviews too.
-Having said that, being able to see what other people in your position have experienced can be extremely useful.
-Make sure you check real reviews that you can trust.
+There’s fake news, so there are surely fake reviews too.
+That said, seeing what other people in your position have experienced can be useful.
+Just check reviews you can trust.

 As promised, we will NOT give you a ranking of the best email marketing tools in general, but rather our opinionated list of the best email marketing platforms for specific business needs, Academy Awards style: